awsdocs/amazon-eks-user-guide/doc_source/launch-windows-workers.md

 These procedures have the following prerequisites:
 + You have an existing Amazon EKS cluster and a Linux worker node group\.
 If you don't have these resources, we recommend that you follow one of our [Getting Started with Amazon EKS](getting-started.md) guides to create them\.
 The guides provide a complete end\-to\-end walkthrough for creating an Amazon EKS cluster with Linux worker nodes\.
 + You have created a VPC and security group that meet the requirements for an Amazon EKS cluster\.
-For more information, see [Cluster VPC Considerations](network_reqs.md) and [Cluster Security Group Considerations](sec-group-reqs.md)\.
+For more information, see [Cluster VPC Considerations](network_reqs.md) and [Amazon EKS Security Group Considerations](sec-group-reqs.md)\.
 The [Getting Started with Amazon EKS](getting-started.md) guide creates a VPC that meets the requirements, or you can also follow [Creating a VPC for Your Amazon EKS Cluster](create-public-private-vpc.md) to create one manually\.

 1. Wait for your cluster status to show as `ACTIVE`\.
 If you launch your worker nodes before the cluster is active, the worker nodes will fail to register with the cluster and you will have to relaunch them\.